 In recent years, the City has expanded its budget presentation; transitioned from single-year to two-year budgets and work plans; improved the quality and transparency of its annual financial reporting by preparing ACFRs; updated policies and practices pertaining to investment, budgeting, reserves, reporting, purchasing, and procurement; and, undertaken longer-term strategic financial planning.
-Those efforts and more have resulted in the City receiving the Operating Budget Meritorious Award for Fiscal Year 2019-20 from the California Society of Municipal Finance Officers [the City did not submit its Fiscal Year 2020-21 budget for review by CSMFO, as the two-year budget that was adopted for Fiscal Years 2019-21 was submitted for review in Fiscal Year 2019-20], as well Certificate of Achievement for Excellence in

-Financial Reporting for the Comprehensive Annual Financial Report for Fiscal Year 2019-20 from the Government Finance Officers Association.
+Those efforts and more have resulted in the City receiving the Operating Budget Meritorious Award for Fiscal Year 2021-22 from the California Society of Municipal Finance Officers [the City did not submit its Fiscal Year 2022-23 budget for review by CSMFO, as the two-year budget that was adopted for Fiscal Years 2021-23 was submitted for review in Fiscal Year 2021-22] and the Certificate of Achievement for Excellence in Financial Reporting for the Comprehensive Annual Financial Report for Fiscal Year 2020-21 from the Government Finance Officers Association.